 - (7) Everbright Hero Holdings Limited holds 100% of the shareholding in Everbright Hero Limited and is therefore deemed under the Securities and Futures Act to be interested in all the shares in the Company held by Everbright Hero Limited. - (8) Everbright Hero, L.P. holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Limited.
 Everbright Hero, L.P. is therefore deemed under the Securities and Futures Act to be interested in all the shares in the Company held by Everbright Hero Limited. - (9) Everbright Hero LP Limited holds a 90.09% shareholding interest in Everbright Hero, L.P.
 Everbright Hero, L.P. in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Limited.
-Everbright Hero LP Limited is therefore deemed under the Securities and Futures Act to be interested in all the shares in the Company held by Everbright Hero Limited. - Aerial Victory Limited holds 100% of the shareholding in Everbright Hero LP Limited.
+Everbright Hero LP Limited is therefore deemed under the Securities and Futures Act to be interested in all the shares in the Company held by Everbright Hero Limited. - (10) Aerial Victory Limited holds 100% of the shareholding in Everbright Hero LP Limited.
 Everbright Hero LP Limited holds a 90.09% shareholding interest in Everbright Hero, L.P.
 Everbright Hero, L.P. in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Limited.
-Aerial Victory Limited is therefore deemed under the Securities and Futures Act to be interested in all the shares in the Company held by Everbright Hero Limited. - China Everbright Limited holds 100% of the shareholding in Aerial Victory Limited.
+Aerial Victory Limited is therefore deemed under the Securities and Futures Act to be interested in all the shares in the Company held by Everbright Hero Limited. - (11) China Everbright Limited holds 100% of the shareholding in Aerial Victory Limited.
 Aerial Victory Limited holds 100% of the shareholding in Everbright Hero LP Limited.
 Everbright Hero LP Limited holds a 90.09% shareholding interest in Everbright Hero, L.P.
-Everbright Hero, L.P. in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Limited.
-China Everbright Limited is therefore deemed under the Securities and Futures Act to be interested in all the shares in the Company held by Everbright Hero Limited.
+Everbright Hero, L.P. in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Holdings Limited which in turn holds 100% of the shareholding in Everbright Hero Limited.